Bob Paisley: Liverpool playing career

-Paisley eventually made his official debut on 5 January 1946 in Liverpool's first post-war competitive match, which was an FA Cup 3rd round, 1st leg away match at Sealand Road, the home ground of Chester.
+Paisley made his official debut on 5 January 1946 in Liverpool's first post-war competitive match, which was an FA Cup 3rd round, 1st leg away match at Sealand Road, the home ground of Chester.
 Liverpool won the game 2–0.
-Paisley's league debut would be against Chelsea at Anfield on 7 September 1946, a game Liverpool would win 7-4.
-His first goal would come on 1 May 1948 in a League game at Anfield, against Wolverhampton Wanderers.
-Paisley's 22nd-minute strike along with a Jack Balmer goal in the 80th were enough to help the Reds win 2–1.
+Paisley's league debut would be against Chelsea at Anfield on 7 September 1946, a game Liverpool won 7–4.
+His first goal came on 1 May 1948 in a league game at Anfield, against Wolverhampton Wanderers.
+Paisley's 22nd-minute strike along with a late Jack Balmer goal were enough to help the Reds win 2–1.

-In the first full season after the war, 1946–47, he helped Liverpool to their first league title in 24 years, making 34 appearances in the 42-match season.
-He remained a fixture in the side, appearing in 30+ matches in 1947–48 and 1948–49 and 28 in 1949–50, a season of both highs and lows for Paisley who scored the opening goal of a 2–0 FA Cup semi-final win over Merseyside rivals Everton only to be dropped for the final against Arsenal, the club's first appearance at Wembley.
+In the first full season after the war, 1946–47, featuring in a Liverpool side that included the prolific Albert Stubbins and Balmer in attack with Billy Liddell on the wing, Paisley helped Liverpool to their first league title since 1923, making 34 appearances in the 42-match season.
+He remained a fixture in the side, appearing in over 30 matches in 1947–48 and 1948–49 and 28 in 1949–50, a season of both highs and lows for Paisley who scored the opening goal of a 2–0 FA Cup semi-final win over Merseyside rivals Everton, a result which saw Liverpool reach their first FA Cup final since 1914, only to sustain an injury and be unavailable for all the games leading up to the final against Arsenal, the club's first appearance at Wembley, for which he was not selected.
 Paisley later said that the experience stood him in good stead when it came to telling players they were not going to play in big games as he knew how they felt.
 Paisley became club captain the following season.
+He played his last match for the club in March 1954 before retiring.